ehizzy/steempowercalc/README.md

 # steempowercalc
-This repository is for developing strength power calculator
+This repository is for developing steem power calculator